stephancom/xirr/README.md

 This is a gem to calculate XIRR on Bisection Method or Newton Method.

+This fork removes the C dependency and does everything in ruby.
+Good for deploying to Heroku where gcc is no longer available at run-time by default.

 ## Installation

 Add this line to your application's Gemfile: